faenrandir/a_careful_examination/documents/light_and_truth_letter/01-manipulation-and-fallacies.md

 to do with their substance.

-> Ultimately, the manipulation happens in the presentation of data and history, not the data and history itself.
+> <span style="color:red; margin-left:-10px;"> Ultimately, the manipulation happens in the presentation of data and history, not the data and history itself.

 Certainly some critics will try to spin a story with more vigor than the data warrants (just like many members/apologists do when trying to ).
 A careful critic will present the available data and provide a reasonable explanation from a critical perspective.
 The act of presenting an argument in this manner is not _intrinsically_ manipulative.

 # Illusions and Mirages

-> “Family.
+> <span style="color:red; margin-left:-10px;"> “Family.
 Isn’t it about... time to recognize how Church ruins them?” – X (Twitter) comment

-> “I left because I finally acknowledged what the church is: an American corporation that hoards wealth and actively harms people who have committed themselves to the faith.
+> <span style="color:red; margin-left:-10px;"> “I left because I finally acknowledged what the church is: an American corporation that hoards wealth and actively harms people who have committed themselves to the faith.
 It offers empty promises in return for ‘all with which you may be blessed.’
 It divides families while giving lip service to the ‘sanctity of the family.’ … It protects abusers and tramples victims.” – X (Twitter) comment

-> What church are these folks referring to?
+> <span style="color:red; margin-left:-10px;"> What church are these folks referring to?

 The LDS Church.
 These are hyperbolic generalizations by former members.
 They are similar to over-generalizations such as "everything the Church does supports the family" [find specific examples to support].

-> The church described by the former members quoted above sounds awful.
+> <span style="color:red; margin-left:-10px;"> The church described by the former members quoted above sounds awful.
 I do not want to minimize anyone’s lived experience, but with all due respect, the church described by critics is not the Church of Jesus Christ of Latter-day Saints.
 I grew up in the Church and have attended several stakes and wards across various US regions and abroad.
 I’ve received help and resources and likewise given help and resources to help those in need.
 The Church does countless good around the world for individuals, families, and communities.
 Charity and humanitarian efforts are done with little fanfare and genuinely help the people intended (See “Welfare Program of the Church” under the “Church Finances” section).
 Marriages and families tied to the Church are incredibly resilient (see “Fruits of the Church” section).
 Church members are better off by virtually every meaningful measure (see “Fruits of the Church” section).

 The Church can do great good and its truth-claims may still be dubious or ill-supported.